riyadali/Angular_TypeScript/README.md

   + The ngOnInit is a lifecycle hook.
 Angular calls ngOnInit shortly after creating a component.
 It's a good place to put initialization logic.

   + Always export the component class so you can import it elsewhere ... like in the AppModule

+  + Add a hero property to the HeroesComponent for a hero named "Windstorm."

+      + heroes.component.ts (hero property)

+        + hero = 'Windstorm';

+  + Show the hero.
+Open the heroes.component.html template file.
+Add data (for example to a header statement) binding to the new hero property.

+    heroes.component.html

+      My Heroes {{hero}}

+  + Show the HeroesComponent view.
+To display the HeroesComponent, you must add it to the template of the shell AppComponent.
+Remember that app-heroes is the element selector for the HeroesComponent.
+So add an &lt;app-heroes&gt; element to the AppComponent template file, just below the title.

+    src/app/app.component.html

+    &lt;h1&gt;{{title}}&lt;/h1&gt;

+      &lt;app-heroes&gt;&lt;/app-heroes&gt;